Comparing and pricing technology solutions for your law firm is a complex process, particularly when you are considering very different models.

 System capacity and licenses need to be purchased upfront, which requires the firm to accurately predict their business needs up to 5 years in advance.
 Limited infrastructure expansion is available through purchase of additional equipment and licenses, however costs can’t be reduced should requirements contract.

-The elastic nature of a Cloud subscription enables costs to adjust to utilization.
+The elastic nature of a Private Cloud subscription enables costs to adjust to utilization.
 If capabilities such as user count, server requirements, or data volume go down, the price goes down as well.

 At the end of the day, your firm requires technology that can be counted on to securely and reliably support firm operations.
 And while cost comparisons can be made between different IT solutions, it can be difficult to put a price on vendor expertise.